BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 * [Pacer][pacer-repo], an app that chooses music based on your running pace at the moment.
-* [Pandora's Pantry][pandora-repo], an app that gives you recipes you can make based off ingredients that you have in your fridge.
+* [Pandora's Pantry][pandora-repo], an app that gives you recipes you can make based off ingredients that you have in your refrigerator.
 The app was one of the finalists at HackRice 4 and our resulting business proposal based on the app idea won 2nd place at the 2015 Owl Open Startup Competition at Rice.